carpentries-incubator/hpc-intro/_episodes/03-organization.md

 - "The Makefile stores commonly-used commands."
 ---

-Each lesson is made up of *episodes* that are 10-30 minutes long (including time for both teaching and exercises).
+Each lesson is made up of *episodes*, which are focused on a particular topic and include time for both teaching and exercises.
 The episodes of this lesson explain the tools we use to create lessons and the formatting rules those lessons must follow.